kylecorry31/Trail-Sense/guides/en-US/guide_tool_augmented_reality.txt

 The Augmented Reality tool respects the compass source in Settings > Sensors > Compass > Source.
 If your device does not have a gyroscope, the tool will still work but will not be as accurate and may jitter.

 ## Layers
-You can toggle the visibility of the Beacons, Paths, Astronomy, and Grid layers by clicking the layer icon in the top-left corner of the screen or by changing the "Visible" setting in Settings > Augmented Reality.
+You can toggle the visibility of the beacons, paths, astronomy, and grid layers by clicking the layer icon in the top-left corner of the screen or by changing the "Visible" setting in Settings > Augmented Reality.

-The preview date for the Astronomy layer can be adjusted in the layers menu on the Augmented Reality tool.
+The preview date for the astronomy layer can be adjusted in the layers menu on the Augmented Reality tool.